Final administrative rules approved

 - Andy Kahut, KB Recycling

 - Dave Claugus, Pioneer Recycling

 - Chris McCabe, Northwest Pulp and Paper Association

-Final administrative rules will be approved by, and implemented at the direction of, Metro’s chief operating officer.
+Metro staff is reviewing the comments that were received and will prepare final administrative rules which will be approved by, and implemented at he direction of, Metro’s chief operating officer.

 Solid Waste Alternatives Advisory Committee